uraimo/SwiftyGPIO/README.md

 This library provides an easy way to interact with digital GPIOs and use SPI interfaces with Swift on Linux.
 You'll be able to configure a port attributes (direction,edge,active low) and read/write the current GPIO value.
 And you will also be able to use the SPI interfaces provided by your board or a software big-banging SPI.

 It's built to run **exclusively on Linux ARM Boards** (RaspberryPis, BeagleBone Black, UDOO, Tegra, CHIP, etc...) with accessible GPIOs.

+**This branch was created before the transition to Swift 3.0 in SwiftyGPIO 0.8 to provide an easy way to get access to the pre-3.0 sources.
+As such it does not contain the latest developments but, if someone needs them, features from the master branch could be back ported here (open a PR)**

 ##### Content:
 - [Supported Boards](#supported-boards)